olowo17/socail-feedback-ratings/README.md

 # social-feedback-ratings
-This challenged harnessed my css skills as i was able to put to use grid and flex flexbox.
+This challenged harnessed my css skills as i was able to put to use grid and flexbox.